NOTICE: We are not booking in more work at present.

 Also, organic thatch weathers to produce a warm, textured, charcoal patina over decades of service.
 For appearance, warmth, charm, and performance, nothing approaches thatch.

 Yes!
-Homes with thatched roofs command higher selling prices than similar ones with tile or slate.
+Homes with thatched roofs can command higher selling prices than similar ones with tile or slate.

 Thatch is also very effective in commercial settings such as restaurants, hotels, pubs, and retail shops.
 If you’re trying to tempt motorists into your commercial establishment, thatch beckons more convincingly than neon.